 Gold Star and Skyline Chili have more than 100 restaurants in Cincinnati.

 But one of the best known places is Camp Washington Chili, which has been open since 1940.
-In the past, the restaurant has been open 24 hours.
-With COVID-19 restrictions, the dining area is currently open only until midnight.
-The restaurant’s drive-through window, however, is open 24 hours.
+In the past, the restaurant is open 24 hours Mondays through Fridays.
+It closes at 4 p.m. on Saturdays for the rest of the weekend and reopens at midnight on Monday mornings.

 On a full stomach, we will cut back through the center of Ohio again tomorrow, this time northbound with the nation’s automobile manufacturing center in our sights.